prechelt/typecheck-decorator/README.md

   The annotation is a tuple or list (rather than a type or a predicate) as explained below.

-The following subsections explain each of these.
+The following subsections explain each of them.
+The same annotations are valid for results (as opposed to parameters) as well.

 4.1 Types as annotations